Knowledge base

 - If the files are large, compress them in .zip format and send them to Infomaniak Support within the ongoing exchange.

-- If they are still too large to be sent by email, send the .zip archive to swisstransfer.com to obtain a share link that you will need to communicate to Infomaniak Support within the ongoing exchange:
+- If they are still too large to be sent by email, upload the .zip archive to swisstransfer.com to obtain a share link that you will need to communicate to Infomaniak Support within the ongoing exchange:

 Prerequisites